-(Respondent) Well, let's say I didn't have the fare to get there.30
+(Respondent) Well, let's say I didn't have the fare to get there.
+36

 As migrants become increasingly invested in work, set up families and develop social ties, they eventually settle down.
 For many this happens after the first move, others do so later in the process.
 Whereas proximity explains why secondary towns are part of the early action space of many rural dwellers, it is the process of gradually increasing inertia as migrants proceed in their life cycle, which explains why many more also settle in towns, because that's where they often find themselves.
+And whereas this is an important dynamic to take into account for those wanting to move to the city, we should not forget that many others do not aspire to move beyond a secondary town in the first place, as the life story of Hector discussed above shows.

-28 A detailed analysis of the determinants of the trajectory prospects at the outset falls beyond the scope of this
+34 A detailed analysis of the determinants of the trajectory prospects at the outset falls beyond the scope of this paper.
+35 Interview Dar, capital city, 19 October 2015.

-29 Interview Dar, capital city, 19 October 2015.
-30 Interview Mutukula, secondary town, 8 October 2015.
+36 Interview Mutukula, secondary town, 8 October 2015.